AlibabaCloudDocs/ecs/intl.en-US/Pricing/Billing FAQ.md

 ## What is a savings plan?

-A savings plan is a discount plan that allows you to receive pay-as-you-go billing discounts in exchange for a commitment to use a consistent amount of resources \(measured in dollars per hour\) over a one or three year period.
-After you purchase a savings plan, hourly bills of your pay-as-you-go instances will be covered up to the amount of the plan.
+A savings plan is a discount plan that allows you to receive pay-as-you-go billing discounts in exchange for a commitment to use a consistent amount of resources \(measured in dollars per hour\) over a one- or three-year period.
+After you purchase a savings plan, the hourly bills of your pay-as-you-go instances are covered up to the amount of the plan.
 For more information, see [Overview](/intl.en-US/Instance/Instance purchasing options/Savings plans/Overview.md).

 ## What are the advantages of savings plans?

 Savings plans have the following advantages:

 -   Flexible in price and payment: Savings plans are available for purchase for as little as one cent and have no price limits.
 Savings plans can be paid in installments to minimize the impact on your cash flow.
--   Cost effective: Savings plans can significantly reduce your costs and provide discounts on pay-as-you-go resources as great as 76% off.
+-   Cost effective: Savings plans can significantly reduce your costs and provide discounts on pay-as-you-go resources as great as 77% off.
 -   Easy to manage: A single savings plan can be applied to pay-as-you-go ECS and ECI instances across regions, instance types, and accounts.

 ## What is the hourly commitment of a savings plan?

 When you purchase a savings plan, you commit to a duration and an expense amount.
 The hourly commitment is the minimum amount of resources \(measured in dollars\) that you commit to use per hour.
 The hourly bills within this amount are calculated based on the discount of the plan and can be offset by the plan.
 If an hourly bill is less than your hourly commitment, you must pay 50% of your hourly commitment when you select the Partial Upfront payment option for your savings plan, or 100% of your hourly commitment when you select the No Upfront payment option.
+For information about how to select an appropriate hourly commitment, see [Purchase and apply savings plans](/intl.en-US/Instance/Instance purchasing options/Savings plans/Purchase and apply savings plans.md).

 ## What are the types of savings plans?